Sleep Talk Blog, Advice, Bed and Mattress Guides

 Mattress Disposal and Recycling

-When you buy a new mattress, you’ve got to dispose of your old one responsibly.
-If you don’t, you could receive a fine and/or face prosecution for fly-tipping.
+When you buy a new mattress, you must dispose of your old one responsibly.
+If you don't, you could receive a fine and/or face prosecution for fly-tipping.

 Ideally, when you get rid of your mattress, you shouldn’t just assign it to a gloomy future as a landfill but, instead, take it to a recycling centre or arrange for the local council or a mattress collection company to come for it.
 Hopefully, from there, it will go on to serve a more environmentally friendly purpose.

-It would be best if you replaced your mattress every 7 to 10 years, maybe a little earlier, depending on the mattress’s quality.
-If your mattress is past its best and you need a new one, this guide is for you to dispose of your old one, recycle it and stay within the law while you do it.
+It would be best to replace your mattress every 7 to 10 years, maybe a little earlier, depending on the mattress’s quality.
+If your mattress is past its best and you need a new one, this guide will help you dispose of your old one, recycle it, and stay within the law while you do it.

 Why we should recycle mattresses - Mattress Disposal and Recycling